 Start the day by visiting the spectacular Kiyomizu Temple.
 You will spend 1.5 hours on foot exploring the temple.
 Later, experience the age-old rituals of a traditional tea ceremony accompanied by a Tea Master.
-After lunch, visit Fushimi Inari Shrine with its thousands of vermillion torii gates.
-The Shrine stretches up Mount Inari (233m high).
-You will walk up part of the mountain and the incline allows a steady-paced walk.
+Due to the nature of the cultural experience, you will be required to remove your shoes before entering the venue.
+After lunch, visit the famous Fushimi Inari Shrine with its thousands of vermillion torii gates.
+You will walk up part of the mountain and the incline allows a steady-paced walk around 15 minutes with flat road and steps to reach tori gates.
+Due to the limited space of Fushimi Inari Shrine coach parking, you may need to walk from coach parking for 15 minutes.